linuxserver/Clarkson/README.md

 cd /opt
 git clone https://github.com/Max-Z80/Clarkson.git
 ```
-### setup the database
+### Setup the database
-The idea is to create a specific user for the clarkson app, create the databse and finally create the tables inside.
+The idea is  -1- to create a specific user for the clarkson app, -2- create the database and -3- create the tables inside.

 ```bash
  mysql -u root -h localhost -p